Source: ARP Chapter 5 | Student Life and Conduct

 - Decision Final for Level I Sanction: For Level I Sanctions (See ARP 5.10 Part 4.
 Definition H.), the Hearing Panel’s decision is final.

 - Decision with Level II Sanction Must Advise of Right to Final Review: In cases where the Hearing Panel imposes a Level II sanction (See ARP 5.10 Part 4.
 Definition I.), the decision must provide a reference to the parties’ right to seek a final review of the findings or sanction consistent with Part 7 below.

-PART 7: RIGHT TO FINAL REVIEW OF LEVEL II SANCTION BY EVP/PROVOST (OR DESIGNEE)
+PART 7: RIGHT TO FINAL REVIEW OF LEVEL II SANCTION BY PROVOST and SENIOR VICE PRESIDENT for ACADEMIC AFFAIRS

-- Initiation of Final Review: A student or the AI Investigator may request a final review by the Office of the Executive Vice President and Provost or designee in matters involving Level II Sanctions by submitting a request for final review, attaching a copy of the Hearing Panel’s decision, to the Office of the Executive Vice President and Provost within 5 Days after receipt of the decision.
+- Initiation of Final Review: A student or the AI Investigator may request a final review by the Office of the provost and senior vice president for academic affairs in matters involving Level II Sanctions by submitting a request for final review, attaching a copy of the Hearing Panel’s decision, to the Office of the provost and senior vice president for academic affairs within 5 Days after receipt of the decision.
 A copy of the request for final review must also be sent to the Academic Conduct Officer and to the other party.

-- ACO Assembles Hearing Record for EVP/Provost: Upon receipt of the request for final review, the Academic Conduct Officer will assemble the hearing record (the Academic Misconduct Form, documentation presented by the parties and the recording of the hearing) and deliver to the Office of the Executive Vice President and Provost.
+- ACO Assembles Hearing Record for Provost and Senior Vice President for Academic Affairs: Upon receipt of the request for final review, the Academic Conduct Officer will assemble the hearing record (the Academic Misconduct Form, documentation presented by the parties and the recording of the hearing) and deliver to the Office of the provost and senior vice president for academic affairs.
 If the Academic Conduct Officer cannot provide the record within ten Days after receipt of the request for final review, the parties and the provost or designee must be notified about the need for additional time, and must notify all parties in writing when the hearing record has been delivered.